yashumayank/FastNeo/README.md

 ### INSTALLATION

-Please make sure you are in the folder where you would like to install FastNeo and then download and install using the following commands:-
+Please make sure you are in the folder where you would like to install.
+Then download and install FastNeo using the following commands:-
 ```
 git clone https://github.com/yashumayank/FastNeo.git
 cd FastNeo